Vitor-Softwares/BasicWebSiteTemplate/README.md

 # basicwebsite
 My first website created, using Html,css and Js.
-Creddits for my teacher in the Youtube: Escola Front-end - https://bit.ly/3hicoe9
+Credits for my teacher in the Youtube: Escola Front-end - https://bit.ly/3hicoe9
 Thanks for watching.